equivalent/scrapbook2/archive/blogs/2017-05-policy-object.md

 >
 > Don't think about policy objects as just logic holders.
 During
 > implementation in controller always ask them a human question.
 In this
-> case: "Can I delete resorce of that document ?", "Can I delete a Document?" and if there is a method matching
+> case: "Can I delete resorce of that document ?", "Can I delete a document?" and if there is a method matching
 > that question in policy object implement it otherwise it's missing and
 > you need to implement it.